 Boondocking Guide – Reconnecting with nature

 Disconnecting from everything and everyone for a couple of days or a week is one of those experiences that needs to be done if you are a camping enthusiast and you love spending time in the great outdoors.
 However, there are a couple of things to be mindful of before diving into this new experience and reconnecting with nature.
 You should read the following article, if you’re planning to spend some time in the country or at the beach with your RV or trailer.
 In the following article, you will find detailed information on boondocking, dry camping and current rules.
+If you are unsure about what to take with you this article has a helpful list of all the necessary tools and gadgets you’ll need to be at one with nature.
+Are you still feeling unsure whether this type of adventure is for you?
+Read the article below and get inspired about trying something new!

-What is boondocking?
+1. What is boondocking?

 The word boondocking derives from the Tagalog word “bundók” meaning mountain.
 This term was commonly used in the US after the Philippine-American War, however, nowadays it refers to camping “out in the boonies”.
 When it comes to RV drivers, boondocking means driving a camper or a trailer to a remote place and only using your own supplies and skills.